epilys/anatomy-of-melancholy-latex/style.md

 # Classical text references

-Those should be annotated with a `\{greek,latin}classicalref` macro in order to make them easily searchable if they are to include hyperlinks to online text.
+Those should be annotated with a `\text{greek,latin}` `classicalref` macro in order to make them easily searchable if they are to include hyperlinks to online text.